Taiko-Community-Alliance/Taiko-Quest-NATC-Phoenix-2025/README.md

 ### in another terminal:
 npx http-server docs -p 8000   # or python3 -m http.server from docs

+## TODO
+### Notifications
+[] Users to be notified when their account is approved [] Users to be notified when their items are verified [] Users to be notified when their board is verified

 ## Licensing

 - Code: PolyForm Noncommercial 1.0.0 (see LICENSE)